CaseyLadd1/Advanced_Embedded_Final_Project_Zeta/README.md

 necessary synchronization see where in thread interactions deadlock should be targeted to prevent.

+**John Berberian** is currently assuming responsibility for writing the compositor and display threads.
+This involves writing an algorithm to process and render events from a synchronized FIFO.
+Depending on the complexity of implementation we decide on, this may involve maintaining a parallel state and periodically rendering it at 20Hz.

 **Casey Ladd** is currently assuming responsibility for research of the audio and video functions.
 The associated responsibilities include determining how to allow our program to read and display graphics from our array, and determining